-1011 6.3 Precision of Clusters: Solution Strategy
+6.3 Precision of Clusters: Solution Strategy

-To judge the quality of clustering, it is not enough to simply examine the number of clusters generated.
-It is also important to evaluate the precision with which the clustering can identify high-level solution strategies across submissions
+To judge the quality of clustering it is also important to evaluate the precision with which the clustering can identify high-level solution strategies across submissions.

 Manual review of CodeChef submissions.
 In our first experiment to evaluate the precision of SEMCLUSTER's clustering, we manually reviewed the clusters of two programming assignments, HORSES and MARCHA1.
-Our evaluation considers 100 randomly chosen submissions of both assignments from the CodeChef dataset.
+Our evaluation considers 100 randomly chosen submissions of both assignments.

-1022 HORSES requires students to read in a list of integers and find two values with the smallest difference.
-Both DPE 1023 and SEMCLUSTER classified the 100 solutions into 4 different 1024 clusters, while CLARA and OverCode generated 42 and 51 1025 clusters, respectively.
-A manual review of the clustering 1026 1027 generated by SEMCLUSTER revealed the common high-level solution strategies in submissions within clusters (see Fig. 6).
-1028 The first and second clusters, BS and QS, sort the list of 1029 numbers and then do a linear traversal of the sorted list, 1030 calculating the differences between adjacent values.
-The only 1031 difference is that BS uses bubble sort and QS uses quicksort.
-1032 The third (NSNA) and fourth (NSA) clusters do not employ a 1033 sorting algorithm.
-As a result, they must perform an $O(n^2)$ -1034 traversal through the list, comparing all differences between 1035 pairs of values in the array.
-Their implementations differ in 1036 how they handle subtractions that yield negative numbers.
-1037 NSNA uses an if statement to determine if differences are 1038 negative and multiplies them by -1.
-In contrast, NSA uses 1039 an absolute value function to handle these cases.
-1040
+HORSES requires students to read in a list of integers and find two values with the smallest difference.
+Both DPE and SEMCLUSTER classified the 100 solutions into 4 different clusters, while CLARA and OverCode generated 42 and 51 clusters, respectively.
+A manual review of the clustering generated by SEMCLUSTER revealed the common high-level solution strategies in submissions within clusters (see Fig. 6).
+The first and second clusters, BS and QS, sort the list of numbers and then do a linear traversal of the sorted list, calculating the differences between adjacent values.
+The only difference is that BS uses bubble sort and QS uses quicksort.
+The third (NSNA) and fourth (NSA) clusters do not employ a sorting algorithm.
+As a result, they must perform an $O(n^2)$ -traversal through the list, comparing all differences between pairs of values in the array.
+Their implementations differ in how they compute these differences.
+NSNA uses an if statement to determine if differences are negative and multiplies them by -1.
+In contrast, NSA uses an absolute value function.

-1041MARCHA1 is essentially the subset sum problem: given1042a list of integers and another integer m, is it possible to ob-1043tain a combination of list elements whose sum is m?
-While1044DPE and SEMCLUSTER generated 4 clusters, both CLARA and
+MARCHA1 is essentially the subset sum problem: given a list of integers and another integer m, is it possible to obtain a combination of list elements whose sum is m?
+While